 The bottle and packaging is very generic nondescript to be honest and the shampoo itself is a green liquid that looks a lot like slime!
 The manufacturers clearly aren’t trying to appeal to the mass market here.
 This isn’t a cosmetic.
 This is a medication for psoriasis sufferers and they aren’t pretending anything otherwise.
 Weirdly, this appealed to me.

-Like many coal tar shampoos this shampoo doesn’t smell too good.
+Like many coal tar shampoos, this shampoo doesn’t smell too good.
+When I say “many”, I actually mean “all”.
 Alphosyl have to be commended in making a shampoo that doesn’t smell too bad either.
 Coal tar stinks.
 Alphosyl is just a very strong medicated smell – and it’s genuinely heartening to see they’ve achieved this by not adding irritating fragrances to the shampoo!

 The other ingredients aren’t anything to write home about unfortunately – there’s a number of ingredients I know cause contact dermatitis.
 There’s two harsh sulfates in the form of Sodium Lauryl Sulfate and Ammonium Lauryl Sulfate and the company have used parabens (propylhydroxybenzoate and methylhydroxybenzoate) to help preserve the shampoo.